 A magnitude 7.1 earthquake struck central and southern Mexico on September 19, 2017, killing nearly 400 people.
 In Puebla, Morelos and Mexico City, close to the earthquake’s epicenter, there was widespread damage to homes, schools, businesses, and public infrastructure.
-While the Government of Mexico has an incredibly high capacity to respond to disasters, international assistance will be necessary to support a full recovery for all affected communities.
+While the Government of Mexico has an incredibly high capacity to respond to disasters, international assistance was necessary to support a full recovery for all affected communities.

-About the Center for Disaster Philanthropy
+Bob Ottenhoff, President and CEO of the Center for Disaster Philanthropy

-For more information, please contact:
+For more information or for additional assistance, please contact:

 Regine A. Webster